KenKundert/borg-space/README.rst

 directory for the repository.
 Specifically, ❬host❭:~❬user❭/.local/share/emborg/❬config❭.latest.nt must be accessible.
-❬config❭ is the name of the *Emborg* configuration to be reported on, ❬host❭ is the name of the host on which the *Emborg create* command is being run, and ❬user❭ is the name of the user running the command.
+❬config❭ is the name of the *Emborg* configuration to be reported on, ❬host❭ is the name of the host on which the *Emborg create* command was run, and ❬user❭ is the name of the user that ran the command.

 To specify these repositories, a special naming scheme is used::

     ❬config❭@❬host❭~❬user❭